rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/check-server-time-mysql.rst

 .. _check-server-time-zone:

-Check the server time zone
+Checking the server time zone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can check the current time zone setting for an instance by